abingdonpta/abingdonpta/content/about/roles.md

 ### 🧮 ACTL Representative

-The Advisory Council on Teaching & Learning (ACTL) is made up of representatives from each school and certain community organizations to assist in reviewing the system-wide curriculum and instructional program and in developing recommendations for improvement.
-ACTL is made up of 40 to 50 individuals who are familiar with or interested in instructional issues.
-Thirteen curriculum-based / focused advisory committees report to the council annually.
+The Advisory Council on Teaching & Learning (ACTL) assists in the continuous systematic review of various aspects of the instructional program and in the development of recommendations for instructional improvement.
+The Council’s work includes:
+1. Reviewing existing instructional programs;
+2. making recommendations for the introduction of new programs; and
+3. conducting studies of instructional topics from time to time as determined by the School Board.
 Serving on the ACTL is an excellent way to represent our school's interests and positively influence the school curriculum.
 Read more about ACTL [on their website](https://www.apsva.us/actl).

 - **Location**: Home
 - **Time of day**: Evening